CalebEverett/arloader/README.md

 Command line application and library for effortlessly uploading files to [Arweave](https://www.arweave.org/).
 Arweave enables you to store documents and applications forever.

 Upload gigabytes of files with one command specifying a glob pattern to match files against.
-Files and read and posted to [arweave.net](https://arweave.net) asynchronously and computationally intensive bundle preparation is performed in parallel across multiple threads.
+Files are read and posted to [arweave.net](https://arweave.net) asynchronously and computationally intensive bundle preparation is performed in parallel across multiple threads.

 ## Installation